diffix/reference/docs/distinct pre-processing.md

 We have validated designs for our other aggregators.
 What we want to do is map distinct aggregates onto non-distinct ones so we can reuse our existing work and machinery.

-The mapping we want to achieve spreads the individual values across entities such that the individual contributions can be combined like a regular aggregate would.
+The mapping we want to achieve spreads the individual values across different entities in such a way that the individual contributions can be combined like a regular aggregate would.
-With such a mapping in place, the existing aggregator implementations can perform flattening and noise adding in their usual way.

 We must spread the values across as many AIDs as possible.
 Otherwise, individual entities will unnecessarily exhibit what our aggregators will consider extreme-contribution behaviour, which will lead to potentially unnecessary flattening.